Enforcing the Rules on Cannabis

 Government has implemented legislation and regulation on cannabis to keep cannabis out of the hands of youth, reduce the illegal market for cannabis and protect the health and safety of Islanders.

-What are the penalties for breaking these rules on cannabis?
+What are the penalties for breaking the laws on cannabis?

 You could receive a ticket, fine, or charges, based on the seriousness of the offence.
 Possessing too much cannabis in public, selling cannabis, providing cannabis to teens, and driving while impaired by cannabis are violations of provincial legislation or the Criminal Code of Canada.